spezold/mvloader/readme.md

-left-right, second axis: anterior-posterior, third axis: superior-inferior) the mapping from `src_volume` to our choice of world coordinate system, which is provided via `src_to_aligned_transformation`, *almost* remains an identity matrix, too.
+left-right, second axis: anterior-posterior, third axis: superior-inferior) the mapping from `src_volume` to our choice of world coordinate system, which is provided via `src_to_aligned_transformation`, *almost* remains an identity matrix as well.
 However, as the first two axes are flipped, we find a -1 rather than a 1 there:
 ```python
 print(volume.src_to_aligned_transformation)